wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-how-to-create-an-app-service-environment.md

 Having the defaults is very useful for a certain number of situations but often you will need to adjust something.
 The next few sections walk through each of the ASE related configuration sections.

 ### Virtual Network ###
 While there is a quick create capability that will automatically create a new VNET, the feature also supports selection of an existing VNET and manual creation of a VNET.
 You can select an existing VNET (only classic "v1" virtual networks are supported at this time) if it is large enough to support an Azure Environment deployment.
 The VNET must have at least 8 addresses or more.

+With a recent change made in June 2016, ASEs can now be deployed into virtual networks that use *either* public address ranges, *or*
+RFC1918 address spaces (i.e. private addresses).
+In order to use a virtual network with a public address range, you will need to create the subnet ahead of time, and then select the subnet in the ASE creation UX.

 If you do select a pre-existing VNET you will also have to specify a subnet to use or create a new one.
 The subnet needs to have 8 addresses or more and cannot have any other resources already in it.
 ASE creation will fail if you try to use a subnet that already has VMs allocated into it.